superduper-io/superduper/docs/dev_n_demo_setup.md

-# Getting started with SuperDuperDB
+# Getting started with SuperDuperDB - setup for demo notebooks and contributors

 This page contains setup instructions for: